 Meahhh.
 What is so wrong with “just maintaining”, anyway?
 “EVERYTHING!” screams the roots of my soul.
 But why?
 I pay my bills, I’m a contributing member of society, I have a comfortable place to live and work, I eat very well, I have healthy relationships, I do extra-curricular activities, I am even able to save a little bit of money here and there.
 Why can’t I just fully relax, enjoy what I have created and let it roll?
 Why do I have this sneaking suspicion or do I dare say, guilt that I am not doing enough?
 Or worse, carry the fear that everything I have built will crumble before my feet.
 When I really dig deep to answer these questions, the answer is; Because of the workaholic and competitive American culture I have been raised in.
 But also, and more importantly, because I know I am capable of more.
 And that is SO awesome, but also SO inconvenient of a truth when you feel like keeping up with things is all you have the capacity for.

-This past July I was back home in Michigan and my mom says to me after a playful conversation we had, “It’s good to have you back, we were worried about you for a while”.
+This past July while I was back home in Michigan, my mom said to me after a playful conversation we had, “It’s good to have you back, we were worried about you for a while”.
 For two years I was so laser focused that I found casual

 I want that fire back!
 I want that sense of urgency back!
 I am wise enough to know that forcing things is never the answer, so I am not going to do that.
 What I am going to do is continue to be patient with myself AND give myself a taste of my own lifestyle coaching medicine to reflect upon my lifestyle patterns.
 Where exactly is all of my energy and enthusiasm going that I feel I don’t have any left for career growth?
 I have some ideas of where I could cut back, re-focus, and distribute responsibility but ideas require action if they are to become reality.
 Action is the hard part.
 But, “It’s supposed to be hard, if it wasn’t hard everyone would do it, the hard is what makes it great” – A league of their own.